azzynovais/azzynovais/README.md

-"What does the fox says?"
+"What does the jackal says?"

 ## Minhas Habilidades e Ferramentas